Advanced¶

 possible to choose between

-tasks. - Middle task: A task that have an input and an output socket.
+readandinitializetasks. - Middle task: A task that has an input and an output socket.
 It is up to

 the user to decide the number and the combination of middle tasks he wants.
 It